18 November 2019

 Have your materials ready to go?
 You’re almost there.
 Now it’s time to send in your application.

-The licensing board asks that you send your application at least 30 days before an upcoming board meeting.
+The licensing board asks that you send your Alabama contractors license application at least 30 days before an upcoming board meeting.
 You can check the schedule here and mail your application to:

-And there you have it - a surprisingly simple guide to getting your contracting license in Alabama!
+And there you have it - a surprisingly simple guide to getting your Alabama contractor's license!

 Let us know what you think about our guide by leaving a comment below or sharing your own story with us.
 We’d love to hear from you.